lupyuen/lupyuen.github.io/src/llm.md

 _What if Google starts charging for their LLM?_

 We'll scrounge around and switch to another Free LLM.
-Yeah life gets tough for Open Source Projects sigh.
+Yeah life gets tough for [__Open Source Maintainers__](https://explore.tidelift.com/2024-survey) sigh.

 TODO: Hike pic